alxjrvs/Rollr/README.md

 #=> <Rollr::RollResult #hash total: 6, rolls: [6], number_of_dice: 1, die_sides: 6>
 ```

-You can roll multiple dice of the same kind by passing a number to the `roll` argument with the `number` keyword argument.
+You can roll multiple dice of the same kind by passing a number to the `roll` argument.

 ```
 > d6.roll(number: 3)